chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 ### Scenario 2: Purchased/Acquired Certificates from CA

-If you have purchased or acquired a certificate from an external Certificate Authority (CA; e.g. LetsEncrypt), this process is simliar to the Domain scenario.
+If you have purchased or acquired a certificate from an external Certificate Authority (CA; e.g. LetsEncrypt), this process is similar to the Domain scenario.

 Firstly, you must ensure that a DNS record exists, resolving the desired FQDN from your purchased/acquired SSL certificate to its external IP address.